Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our method on benchmark datasets.
-Deep DRL is evaluated as a method providing more calibrated uncertainties (Sec. \ref{sec:drl_results}), DRST as an effective UDA method (Sec. \ref{sec:drst_results}) and DRSSL as a cross domain SSL method.
-We show additional results and experimental details in the appendix.
+We evaluate our method on benchmark datasets and compare our performance with other uncertainty quantification, calibration, and domain adaptation baseline methods.
+DRL is evaluated as a method providing more calibrated uncertainties (Sec. \ref{sec:drl_results}), DRST as an effective UDA method (Sec. \ref{sec:drst_results}) and DRSSL as a cross-domain SSL method.
+We show additional results and details in the appendix.